 -

-class does not have one.
-Instead, you can get the set of all keys by calling the keySet
+The Map interface does not specify a method for obtaining an iterator, and the TreeMapclass does not have one.
+Instead, you can get the set of all keys by calling thekeySetmethod, then iterate over that set togetall values.
+For example:

 TreeMap acronym = new TreeMap();